benswift/benswift.github.io/_posts/2020-07-15-acmc2020-organising-my-first-virtual-conference.md

 EasyChair worked fine for distributing the submissions for peer review & selecting the ones we wanted in the conference.
 It doesn't really have a story for how to organise those submissions into a coherent conference program.
 To do this, we used a shared Google Docs spreadsheet.
-Starting with a csv export, the ACMC committee added information about which presentations should go in which sessions and in which order.
-Finally, to get this data into the [conference website](#website) we needed to manually "Download as `.csv`", then copy the csv file into the `sitedata` folder ready to be picked up by the next build of the conference website.
+Starting with a CSV export, the ACMC committee added information about which presentations should go in which sessions and in which order.
+Finally, to get this data into the [conference website](#website) we needed to manually "Download as `.csv`", then copy the file into the `sitedata` folder ready to be picked up by the next build of the conference website.